Multi-fermion systems with contact theories: Theory

 \section{Theory}

-The minimal EFT for non-relativistic point particles forming two- and three-body shallow states has been studied extensively (\eg in Refs.\cite{Lepage:1997cs,vanKolck:1999mw, Bedaque:1998kg, Braaten:2004rn, Hammer:2017tjm, Hammer:2019poc}).
-The theory is defined as a perturbative series and can be refined systematically to attain a desired accuracy.
+An effective field theory is the natural framework to study universality classes, as it contains the minimal number of operators to describe the low-energy features that define such classes.
+The minimal EFT for nonrelativistic point particles forming shallow two-body and three-body $S$-wave states has been studied extensively (\eg, in ~\cite{Lepage:1997cs,vanKolck:1999mw, Bedaque:1998kg, Braaten:2004rn, Hammer:2017tjm, Hammer:2019poc}).
 Its Hamiltonian formulation at leading order (LO) comprises zero-range two- and three-body vertices which depend on the renormalization parameter~$\Lambda$:

 In the expansion of any resultant amplitude, the LO is given by all Born terms depending solely on the coupling constants $\lec$ and $\led$.
-Parameters representing the aforementioned refinements enter perturbatively at the order given na\"ively by their mass dimension.
+Parameters representing refinements enter perturbatively at the order given na\"ively by their mass dimension.
 In this work, a Gaussian regulator \mbox{$\delta_\Lambda(\ve{x}) \propto\Lambda^3 e^{-\frac{\Lambda^2}{4}\ve{x}^2}$} is used (such that $\Lambda\propto r_0^{-1}$).
-The specific dependence of $\lec$ and $\led$ on $\Lambda$ thus induced, was calibrated to the energy of a single state in the two- ($B(2)$) and three-body ($B(3)$) system, respectively.
-Whether or not the $\Lambda$ convergence of another amplitude depends on the specific choice for $B(2)$ and $B(3)$ classifies the corresponding observable as universal or emergent.
-The few-body problem is thereby specified at LO with four parameters: the particle's mass (here, $m=938~$MeV), the number of particles (and their statistics), and the dimer and trimer binding energies.
-The possibility of varying the cutoff and/or including sub-leading orders renders the contact EFT a useful framework not only to study the universal regime itself but especially to determine deviations from it.
+The thus-induced dependence of $\lec$ and $\led$ on $\Lambda$ was calibrated to the binding energy of a single state in the two- \mbox{($B(2)$)} and three-body ($B(3)$) system, respectively.
+The few-body problem is thereby specified at LO with four parameters: The particle's mass (here, $m=938~$MeV), the number of particles together with their statistics, and the dimer and trimer binding energies.